 BREKO carrier members had connected to more than 1.28 million subscribers.
 This comes around 50 percent of the FTTB/FTTH subscribers in Germany.
-BREKO carrier members are actively involved in the deployment of fiber-optic cable networks to reach direct to the subscribers.
-BREKO’s report says the high-speed fiber-optic broadband connections given by its members will exceed 4.2 million within next two years, that is by 2018.
+BREKO carrier members are actively involved in the deployment of fiber-optic cable networks to reach directly the subscribers.
+BREKO’s report says the high-speed fiber-optic broadband connections given by its members will exceed 4.2 million within the next two years, that is by 2018.

 BREKO was founded in 1999 as an organization for alternative local exchange carriers.
 The organization has more than 220 members as of now.
-BREKO carrier members consists of city and regional carriers as well as municipal utilities among them.
+BREKO carrier members consist of city and regional carriers as well as municipal utilities.
 These members are engaged in providing highly efficient optical fiber access to urban as well as rural areas in Germany.
-Rural areas are termed as “Blank spots by BREKO since, carriers generally do not prefer to deploy fiber-optic access networks to such areas fearing low subscription rate.”
+Rural areas are termed as “Blank spots by BREKO since carriers generally do not prefer to deploy fiber-optic access networks to such areas fearing low subscription rate.”

 In 2014, BREKO carrier members have invested around 1.7 billion Euros and was able to generate a business volume of about 8 billion Euros.
 By doing this investment, the members have made a major contribution to the area-wide development of optical fiber networks.
-BREKO members are involved in realizing German government’s plan to connect rural Germany with high speed broadband networks.
-Activities by the members will encourage government policy makers to boost up the broadband deployment throughout Germany.
+BREKO members are involved in realizing the German government’s plan to connect rural Germany with high-speed broadband networks.
+Activities by the members will encourage government policymakers to boost up the broadband deployment throughout Germany.

-BREKO is a major driver in the promotion of open access-network model that can increase the efficiency in broadband development considerably.
-Open access network model stimulates high-speed broadband deployment by giving chance to the new service providers and carriers who does not own network, to enter in to the market with confidence.
-For subscribers, open access network model provides wide choice of service providers as subscribers can switch between providers without the hassle of changing the network.
-It reduces the waiting time for subscribers to get new connection.
+BREKO is a major driver in the promotion of an open access-network model that can increase the efficiency in broadband development considerably.
+The open access network model stimulates high-speed broadband deployment by giving chance to the new service providers and carriers who do not own the network, to enter in to the market with confidence.
+For subscribers, open access network model provides a wide choice of service providers as subscribers can switch between providers without the hassle of changing the network.
+It reduces the waiting time for subscribers to get new connections.